These juicy portobello steaks are made with just 7 ingredients in 25 minutes. They're a delicious, healthy, plant-based alternative to classic steaks.

 - 4 portobello mushrooms

-- 2 tbsp extra virgin olive oil, see notes
+- 2 tablespoon extra virgin olive oil, see notes

 - Wash the mushrooms and remove the stems.
 You can enjoy the stems sautéed, steamed, boiled or add them to any kind of recipes (scrambles, rices, pastas, etc.).